Billi-Green/Ghost_ESP_B/BRAND_GUIDELINES.md

 - **Code:** Licensed under GPL-3.0.
 - **Artwork & Logo:** Copyright © 2024-2026 GhostESP Maintainers.
 All Rights Reserved.
 - **Brand Name:** The "GhostESP" name represents the identity of the GhostESP: Revival project.
+- **Trademark:** GhostESP is a trademark of the GhostESP: Revival project maintainers.

 ## Questions?